telefonicaid/fiware-cygnus/resources/mysql-scripts/README.md

 ### Cron scheduling
 More interesting than running the script by hand is to schedule regular executions.
 This is achieved by using Cron.

-First of all, install (simply copy) the `mysql-cleaner.sh` script somewhere only a privileged user has access, e.g. `/usr/share/cygnus/` (must be created inf not yet existing).
+First of all, install (simply copy) the `mysql-cleaner.sh` script somewhere only a privileged user has access, e.g. `/usr/share/cygnus/` (must be created if not yet existing).
 Do not forget to give the privileged user execution permissions:

     $ sudo mkdir /usr/share/cygnus/
     $ sudo cp mysql-clener.sh /usr/share/cygnus